 Research on Motivational Interviewing suggests it is an effective approach for catalyzing change related to lifestyle behaviors, substance use, patient self-monitoring, and attendance at medical appointments, as well as downstream effects on health outcomes.1

 Research also suggests that an MI approach is significantly more effective than traditional advice-giving in clinical encounters.2

-Dr. Hoover is a member of the Motivational Interviewing Network of Trainers and has provided online and in-person MI training with thousands of healthcare professionals and students including RNs and APPs, dietitians, social workers, physicians, therapists, and medical and nursing students.
+Dr. Hoover is a Certified MI Trainer and a member of the Motivational Interviewing Network of Trainers.
+She has provided online and in-person MI training with thousands of healthcare professionals and students including RNs and APPs, dietitians, social workers, physicians, therapists, and medical and nursing students.

 Dr. Hoover has trained healthcare professionals that work in a variety of environments, including hospitals, ambulatory settings, community-based treatment settings, the pharmaceutical industry, and academic medical centers.

 In addition to MI Training and clinical work, Dr. Hoover has also taught graduate level coursework in MI and conducted MI dissemination research.